YeisonAndreyLiCe/food_sales_prediction/README.md

 ### Sales Distribution
 ![Sales Histogram](/images/sales_distribution.png)
-The mean (and median) sales is closer to the low end of that range, with most of the data between 0 and around 6500 dollars.
-The few values above this are shown in the box plot as small circles, indicating that they are outliers.
+Observation:
+- Sales are right skewed.
+- Most of the sales are  between 0 and around 6500 dollars.

 ### Proportion of Data by Location and Outlet Type
 ![Proportion of Data by Location and Outlet Type](/images/proportion_data_by_location_and_outlet_type.png)